 The dredging engineering specialisation involves the design of equipment for moving solids from, to, or over the bottom of the sea in water depths where offshore engineers normally work.
 The design of more conventional dredging equipment is discussed more or less along the way.
 This specialization will always be included in any programme focused on deep seadredging.

 Think here about floating wind structures, tidal energy structures, “Pioneering Spirit” of Allseas, “Prelude” an FLNG of Shell, or the “Sleipnir” a new generation semi-submersible largest crane vessel in the world which is designed for worldwide offshore heavy lifting by HMC.
 But before these structures can be designed and analysed a lot of new knowledge is needed.
 In this specialization you will advance your knowledge for design and analysis of steel and composite floating structures used by the maritime, offshore, dredging and renewable energy industries.

 The students are expected to pay attention to arranging his/her graduation in time.
 Most of these projects will be made possible with the help of the many companies within the Offshore sector.

 Vacancies on these projects will be announced on the site under Vacancies, Facebook or via email.

 More information about the Offshore Engineering curriculum can be found here.

-Every quarter an evaluation session is held with the curriculum leader and professors, to discuss the previous lectures and exam period.
-These meetings are called OCODE (Opleidings Commissie Offshore & Dredging Engineering).
-If you have any comments about the course lectures or exams, or if you want to join us at the meeting, please send an email to email@example.com.
+Every quarter an evaluation session is held a group existing of 5 students and 5 professors.
+These meetings are called OCODE (Opleidings Commissie Offshore & Dredging Engineering), here they discuss the previous lectures and exam period, If you have any comments about the course lectures or exams, or if you want to join us at the meeting, please send an email to firstname.lastname@example.org.